 Consultant engineer Peter Bailey has been living with diabetes for a number of years.
-After retiring from designing large-scale industrial projects such as wind turbines and exhibition structures, he decided to devote his time to developing new ideas across a range of different markets.
+After retiring from designing large-scale industrial projects such as wind turbines and exhibition structures, he decided to devote his time to developing widgets, “clever things that work in unexpected ways”.
 It was then he realised the one challenge he really wanted to solve was right in front of him: a way of reducing pain when injecting insulin.
-From this, novel device TickleTec was formed and through having been awarded funding from the Design Council Spark's product innovation fund in 2016 the product will be launched to market in 2017.
+From this, novel device TickleTec was formed and was awarded funding from our Design Council Spark product innovation fund in 2016 and will be ready for market later this year.

 We spoke to Peter to find out more about his journey.

 To anyone who isn’t a diabetic, the idea of injecting insulin every day must sound awful.
 Yet it is wrong to assume that even long-term sufferers don’t feel pain when inserting the needle.
 “Roughly every ten times you inject insulin you hit a nerve, Peter explains.
 “You don’t know when it’s going to happen, so the anticipation of every injection can be an anxious experience.
 In addition, there are other factors that make self injection risky, for example, it is hard to hold the injector pen steady and there is the danger of shearing your skin with the needle, or pushing it in too deep.”
 While Peter knew from the moment that he was diagnosed that he now faced a lifetime of injections, he also felt that he just had to get on with it.
 “Diabetes is seen as a bit of a curse, and that creates a resigned mind-set,” he says.
 “I’d been told this was my life and I just had to put up with it.”